pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-tls.md

 - **Create the backing tls secret** holding your Certificate and private key automatically.

-!!!
-Note
-    The secret containing "tls.key" and "tls.crt" keys that contain PEM-encoded private key and certificate material can be alternatively generated with `kubectl create secret tls <name> --key=tls.key --cert=tls.cert`.

 Once your tls secret is created:

 - Enable tls in your helm values.
-- Reference this certificate object in your helm chart by setting its secret name in the proper tls section.
-The secret name should match the name set in your [certificate ressource](https://cert-manager.io/docs/usage/certificate/#creating-certificate-resources){target=_blank}.
+- Reference this certificate object in your helm chart by setting your tls secret name in the proper tls section.
+(For the Cert Manager users, the secret name should match the name set in your [certificate ressource](https://cert-manager.io/docs/usage/certificate/#creating-certificate-resources){target=_blank}.

 !!!
 Example
     In this example, you terminate tls at the cluster level by enabling tls directly on pachd: